docsbydesign/piClinic_API_sample/README.md

 # code_lookup_sample
-Sample code that demonstrates the ICD-10 code lookup feature of the piClinic API
+This repo contains code examples that demonstrate the ICD-10 code lookup feature of the piClinic API.

-This sample contains two examples of accessing the piClinic API:
+This repo contains two examples that use the piClinic API:
-* Making piClinic API calls using [Postman](https://www.getpostman.com/)
+* Making piClinic API calls from [Postman](https://www.getpostman.com/)
 * Making piClinic API calls from within a Python application

 See [piClinic API documentation](https://piclinic.org/api) for more information about the piClinic API.

-# Making piClinic API calls using Postman
+After reviewing these examples, you should be familiar with the piClinic API and how to access it from within a Python program.

-Postman is an API development environment that enables calling a REST API through an interactive console.
+# Making piClinic API calls from Postman

-The [postman](https://github.com/docsbydesign/code_lookup_sample/tree/master/postman) folder of this repo contains a Postman collection of requests that demonstrate the sequence of piClinic API calls that access the _**icd**_ resource.
+Postman is an API development environment that lets you call a REST API through an interactive console.

-The Postman collection demonstrates a typical sequence of piClinic API calls that an application might use.
+The [postman](https://github.com/docsbydesign/code_lookup_sample/tree/master/postman) folder of this repo contains a Postman collection of requests that demonstrate the sequence of piClinic API calls that an application might use to access the _**icd**_ resource.

 This sequence consists of:
 1. Opening a session on the piClinic server and receiving an access token.
-1. Calling a piClinic API.
-The collection contains several examples of piClinic API calls.
+1. Calling a piClinic API several times.
-1. Closing the session when access to the piClinic API is no longer needed.
+1. Closing the session after access to the piClinic API is no longer needed.

 ## Download the repo

-Download this repo to your system by clicking the `Clone or download` button above or executing this `git` command from the folder in which you want to install the files.
+Download this repo to access the files directly from your system by clicking the `Clone or download` button above or executing this `git` command from the folder in which you want to install the files.

 ```